-- Responsibilities of employers under the HSW Act are identified and described. - Responsibilities and rights of employees under the HSW Act are identified and described. - Obscribe the systems approach to workplace health and safety. - The hierarchy of hazard management controls is described in terms of eliminating and minimising hazards.
+- Responsibilities of employers under the Health and Safety at Work Act 2015 (HSWA) are identified and described. - Responsibilities and rights of employees under the HSWA are identified and described. - O Describe the systems approach to workplace health and safety. - The hierarchy of hazard management controls is described in terms of eliminating and minimising hazards. - Explain how hazards are defined in the HSWA.